kudzic/Chirpfy-Frontend/README.md

-# An Twitter Clone Created with Reactjs, Typescript and Tailwind CSS
+# An Chirpfy Created with Reactjs, Typescript and Tailwind CSS

 ## About This Project